microsoft/BotBuilder-V3/bot-framework-faq.md

 ## What is the Microsoft Bot Framework?

-The Microsoft Bot Framework provides just what you need to build and connect intelligent bots that interact naturally wherever your users are talking, from text/sms to Skype, Slack, Office 365 mail and other popular services.
+The Microsoft Bot Framework provides just what you need to build and connect intelligent bots that interact naturally wherever your users are talking, from text/sms to Skype, Slack, Facebook Messenger, Kik, Office 365 mail and other popular services.

 ![Bot Framework Diagram](/images/bot_framework_wht_bgrnd.png)